atlassian-labs/atlaspack/.changeset/stale-cobras-ring.md

 '@atlaspack/validator-typescript': minor
 ---

-Initial publish moving to changesets. `atlaspack` will move to a changeset release model, and continuously publish new versions to NPM using semantic versioning.
+Initial publish moving to changesets

+`atlaspack` will move to a changeset release model, and continuously publish new versions to NPM using semantic versioning.